 Canoe rentals are available right on Moraine Lake’s shore daily from 9 am to 5 pm, mid-June to mid-September.

-They operate on a first come first serve basis for 120 CAD + GST per canoe for 1-hour rental.
-They provide everything you need – life jackets, paddles and basic instructions.
+They operate on a first come first serve basis for 140 CAD + GST per canoe for a 1-hour rental.
+The canoe accommodates two to three people, and they provide everything you need – life jackets, paddles and basic instructions.

-Given the price and the number of canoes on the lake during the lake, I suggest the next option.
+Given the price and the number of canoes on the lake, I suggest the next option.

 Stand up paddleboard on Moraine Lake